bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--Instance-Storage.md

 When an encrypted EBS volume is created ...

-* Data at-rest is encrypted inside the volume.
+* Data at rest is encrypted inside the volume.
 * All the data in-flight, moving between the instance and the volume is encrypted.
 * All snapshots are encrypted.
 * Encryption and decryption are handled transparently.